CharonWangg/charonwangg-academic/content/authors/admin/_index.md

 ---

 Hi!
 I am a PhD student in the Halıcıoğlu Data Science Institute (HDSI) at [University of California San Diego](https://datascience.ucsd.edu/).
-My research interest lays in the intersection of causality and machine learning, include Causal Discovery, Causal Representation Learning and Causal Machine Learning.
-My ultimate question thinking now is, can we develop a world model based on causality and maximize the ability of
+My research interest lays in the intersection of Causality and Machine Learning, include Causal Discovery, Causal Representation Learning and Causal Machine Learning.
+My ultimate question thinking now is, can we develop a world model based on causality with the self-consistent loop of autonomously Causal Discovery and Causal Inference.
-AI to autonomously learn and reason about the world, including causal discovery, causal inference.

 Currently, I am doing causality-related research in HDSI, supervised by [Dr. Biwei Huang](https://biweihuang.com/).
 Before joining in UCSD, I was a MSE student in [University of Pennsylvania](https://www.upenn.edu/), majored in Bioengineering.
 My master thesis